Sass

 Colors

 Chassis uses oklch as its default color space.
-For a full overview of how the color system works — including design tokens, CSS custom properties, and palette maps — see Color System and Design Tokens.
+For the full picture, see Color System and Design Tokens.

-The following functions in scss/functions/_color.scss are the primary tools for working with colors in Sass.
+The following functions in scss/functions/_color.scss are the primary tools for working with colors.

 to-color()

-Converts any Sass-compatible color value to a rounded oklch() string.
-This is used internally to normalize colors into the oklch space before they are written to CSS custom properties.
+Converts any Sass-compatible color to a rounded oklch() string.
+The framework uses it internally to normalize tokens before writing them to CSS custom properties.

 /// Convert a color to an oklch() value with rounded channel values